anttijuu/O3-chat-client/README.md

 **Running the client from terminal**.
 How to do that in VS Code?
 If you don't have this already, add a launch configuration to the project.
 If you haven't done that before, [take a look at this manual](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations).

-Make sure you edit the red underlined ´args´ configuration in the `launch.json`, seen in the image below, so that:
+Make sure you edit the red underlined `args` configuration in the `launch.json`, seen in the image below, so that:

 * the first argument is the exercise number you are testing, and
 * the second argument is a full path to the server's client certificate, saved as instructed